colesd1/esp-32-TB6612FNG-2x-R140-5V-project/README.md

-This project consists a TB6612FNG with an esp32 to control two R140 5V with a joystick, in the near future i will add two 2.4ghz Nrf24l01 + Pa + Lna to make it wireless and solder it into a perfboard, this is my first bigger than normal project.
+This project consists of a TB6612FNG with an ESP32 to control two R140 5V motors with a joystick.
+In the near future I will add two 2.4GHz NRF24L01 + PA + LNA modules to make it wireless and solder everything onto a perfboard.
+This is my first project bigger than usual.